-Is it even possible to avoid these large China crowds everywhere you go?
+Is it even possible to avoid large China crowds as you travel around the country?

 Chinese tourism is an interesting beast that looks nothing like the western tourism that we know.
 Chinese tourists value photos over experiences and group travel over independent travel.